mayracu/reading-notes/class3.md

 ACP stands for Add, Commit and Push.
 This means that every time I make a change in my text editor, I'll need to save the changes, go to my terminal, **add** the changes to my local repository, **commit** the changes and **push** them.

 **Important:** After syncing my remote repository with my computer, I shouldn't make any more changes on GitHub.
-Any change I make to my repository it has to be made using my local master branch.
+Any change I make to my repository it has to be made using my local main branch.

 ## Why is Git important?